 LAB DIRECTOR

-Anna Papafragou is Professor in the Department of Linguistics at the University of Pennsylvania.
-She is currently the Director of the interdisciplinary Graduate Program in Language and Communication Sciences and a member of the Psychology Graduate Group at Penn.
+Anna Papafragou is a Professor in the Department of Linguistics at the University of Pennsylvania.
+She is currently the Director of the interdisciplinary Graduate Program in Language and Communication Sciences, the Associate Director of Research at Penn’s MindCORE Center for Outreach, Research, and Education, and a member of the Psychology Graduate Group at Penn.
 Anna received her B.A. in Linguistics with highest honors from the University of Athens and her Ph.D. in Linguistics from University College London.
 She received postdoctoral training at the University of California at Berkeley and the University of Pennsylvania (where she worked with Lila Gleitman at the Institute for Research in Cognitive Science).
 She previously served on the faculty in the Department of Psychological and Brain Sciences at the University of Delaware with a joint appointment in the Department of Linguistics and Cognitive Science.

 POST DOCS AND STAFF